 Using a wideband FM receiver, like an RTL-SDR, I can plot the whole demodulated spectrum of any station, say, from baseband to 90 kHz.
 Most often there is nothing but silence above the third pilot harmonic (denoted 3f here), which is the RDS subcarrier.
 But two local stations have this kind of a peculiar spectrogram:

 There seems to be lots of more data on a pretty wide band centered on the fourth harmonic (4f)!

 As so often with mysterious persistent signals, I got a lead by googling for the center frequency (76 kHz).
 So, meet the imaginatively named Data Radio Channel, or DARC for short.
 This 16,000 bps data stream uses level-controlled minimum-shift keying (L-MSK), which can be thought of as a kind of offset-quadrature phase-shift keying (O-QPSK) where consecutive bits are sent alternating between the in-phase and quadrature channels.

 To find out more, I'll need to detect the signal first.
 Detecting L-MSK coherently is non-trivial ("tricky") for a hobbyist like me.
 So I'm going to cheat a little and treat the signal as continuous-phase but non-coherent binary FSK instead.
 This should give us good data, even though the bit error probability will be suboptimally high.
-I'll use a band-pass filter first; then a splitter filter to split the signal band into mark and space; detect both envelopes and calculate difference; lowpass filter with a cutoff at the bitrate; recover bit timing and synchronize using a PLL; and now we can just take the bits out by hard decision at bit intervals.
+I'll use a band-pass filter first; then a splitter filter to split the signal band into mark and space; detect both envelopes and calculate difference; lowpass filter with a cutoff at the bitrate; recover bit timing and synchronize using a PLL; and now we can just take the bits out by hard decision at bit middle points.

 Oh yeah, we have a bitstream!